-Our network includes pharmacies that offer standard cost sharing and a mail service pharmacy pharmacies that offers preferred cost sharing.
+Our network includes pharmacies that offer standard cost sharing and pharmacies that offer preferred cost sharing.
 You may go to either type of network pharmacy to receive your covered prescription drugs.
-Your cost sharing may be less at a mail service pharmacy that offers preferred cost sharing.
+Your cost sharing may be less at pharmacies with preferred cost sharing.